 Sharpen your communication skills with text marketing.
 Learn more about why SMS is an essential tool for recruiters looking to stay agile in the field.

-Approximately three quarters (72.8%) of recruiters struggle to find relevant candidates.
+Approximately two-thirds of recruiters struggle to find relevant candidates.
 This challenge comes as no surprise given that 86% of the most qualified candidates for your open positions are already employed and not actively seeking a new job.
 It’s tough to strike a balance between reaching out to large groups to increase the odds, and personally targeting strong potential candidates.
 Toeing the line between high volume and personal communication is mass texting’s strong suit, and one of the reasons it is such a valuable tool for recruiters.

 Mass text messaging, also known as bulk SMS, is a communication service that lets an organization or business send a single text message to thousands of subscribers at the same time.
 Its time saving abilities allow you the efficiency of high volume communication with all the intimacy of a direct to inbox text.

 Seeing that your LinkedIn direct message was read but not responded to stings like lemon juice in a paper cut.
 Lucky for you, there’s no way to slice yourself with a keyboard 😏.
 Let’s explore some of the main reasons why mass texting can help you with your recruiting needs.

 With any mass texting campaign, the first thing that must be secured is compliance.
 In order for your texts to be legal, recipients must give you express, written consent to receive messages.
 This works to your benefit for a few reasons, the biggest one being it automatically vets your candidate pool down to the people with the most interest.
 No more wasting time or resources on folks who are uninterested or unavailable.

 Once potential job candidates have opted in to receive texts, the ways you can connect them with opportunities skyrockets.
 It’s all about getting your digital foot in the door!